syncfusion-content/ej2-maps-docs/ej2-javascript/maps/js/polygon.md

 ### Tooltip template

-Any HTML element can be rendered in the tooltip of the polygon shapes using the [tooltipTemplate](../api/maps/polygonSettingModel/#tooltiptemplate) property of the [polygonSettings](../api/maps/polygonSettingModel/).
+Any HTML element can be rendered in the tooltip of the polygon shapes using the [tooltipTemplate](../api/maps/polygonSettingModel/#tooltiptemplate) property of the `polygons`.
 If you add 'n' numbers of polygon shapes, you can add the `tooltipTemplate` property to each polygon, which will display the tooltip for the associated polygon shape.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}